 Since the building is a "living monument" and is used by the Berlin Chamber of Crafts as a boarding school for apprentices for the nearby BIZWA (Waldfrieden Education and Innovation Centre), a visitor centre is now being built opposite.
 At the same time, it closes the gap between the Bauhaus World Heritage Site, the extension buildings (which now house the Oberstufenzentrum I Barnim) and barnim-gymnasium after the demolition of the old cafeteria.
 This merger is almost symbolic for the planned programme of the visitor centre, as the main focus is to bring together residents and campus residents with visitors from all over the world.
 Designed by Steimle Architects from Stuttgart, the Visitor Centre – a pavilion structure made of concrete, glass and steel – will fit effortlessly into the Bauhaus Campus Bernau thanks to its generous transparency.
 Even from the outside, visitors will be able to gain an insight into the exhibition and thus be invited to come in.

-Meanwhile, the formwork made of individual narrow planks is already in place.
-Poured into concrete, each individual board will make an impression and immortalise itself in the wall and ceiling elements.
+In the meantime, the wall elements and the roof have been cast in concrete.
+Every single board of the narrow plank formwork is pressed out here.
 The dimensions of the visitor centre are already clearly visible and the goal of opening the visitor centre in summer 2021 is getting closer and closer.
 The visitor centre is being built and financed by the city of Bernau near Berlin, supported by the federal programme "National Urban Development Projects".
 The centre will be operated by BeSt Bernauer Stadtmarketing GmbH.